How to Handle a Strong-Willed Child Without Constant Power Struggles

 When their boss tells them to complete a task, they need to do this or they will have trouble remaining employed.
 Strong-willed children need to be taught to listen and follow directions.

 I can bet you a million bucks, her teacher appreciates the efforts her parents put into helping guide her behavior.
 They also do yoga after school to re-center her for the evening.
-This is a great idea as after school is prime time for meltdowns since children have been working so hard trying to behave all day.
+This is a great idea, as after school is prime time for meltdowns since children have been working so hard trying to behave all day.

-Remember strong-willed children need to see things for themselves.
+Remember, strong-willed children need to see things for themselves.
 They won’t believe you if you say the stove is hot or it’s too cold outside without a coat.
 They have to experience this for themselves.
 Expect them to do this and save yourself the trouble of arguing with them.
 Obviously, keep them as safe as you can, but remember this is normal for this type of child.

 Raising a strong willed child

 Strong-willed children want to master skills and take charge of things.
 Let them be your helper.
 Empower them to channel their drive into things you want them to do so they won’t choose things you’d rather they didn’t.
-Let them have control of their own body and master what choices are made about it.
+Let them have control of their own body and master what choices are made about them.
 Don’t fight with them over their fashion sense.
 Let that decision be theirs.

 Listen to them and see what they are really asking for.
-Sometimes if we take the time to listen, we see that children are not really acting out, they have a need.
+Sometimes, if we take the time to listen, we see that children are not really acting out; they have a need.
 Be sure to always be willing to listen to what they are really saying, even if you are in a big hurry.
 There is nothing more important than the heart of your child.
 If they are screaming and yelling over you sending an extra bag of candy to school for the party, they may just have a hard time adjusting to change and need you to give them a warning rather than force the new rules on them because you have the candy.

 Disciplining a strong willed child

 Make sure to have clear rules, but also routines.
 This helps the child to understand what is coming and adjust to what is coming next.
-Make sure your family has structured rules and you follow them as much as you can.
-Routines help strong-willed children to feel secure and they will go such a long way in preventing problems.
+Make sure your family has structured rules, and you follow them as much as you can.
+Routines help strong-willed children to feel secure, and they will go such a long way in preventing problems.

 Avoid power struggles.
 If you have a child who wants all the train cars and doesn’t want to share any with the other kids in the group, you can give them the choice between making sure they only have 5 train cars and the rest are left for their friends, or not playing with trains while the other kids have cars to play with.